 - The King piece was called Hnefi (“King”, Old English has Cyningstan “King-Stone”); the pieces Hunns (“knobs”), Tæflor (“table-men”) or Tæfelstanas (Old English “table-men”).

-- The Lapps call their Tablut pieces “Swedes” and “Muscovites” (they were very similar to modern stylized chessmen, the Swedish King resembling a King, the Swedish Hunns pawns and the Muscovites bent rooks).
+- The Lapps call their Tablut pieces “Swedes” and “Muscovites” (they were very similar to modern stylized chessmen, the Swedish King resembling a King, the Swedish Hunns pawns, and the Muscovites bent rooks).
 They sometimes had pegged bottoms that fit in holes drilled in the board.
 The King was bigger and more ornate.

 - With the larger boards (e.g. Alea Evangelii), the King’s pieces were sometimes differentiated, with a small, elite “King’s Guard” of uncapturable pieces.

-- There are many finds of board games and gaming pieces from Scandinavia and from the British Isles.
-Gaming pieces were often hemispherical and made of antler, amber, bone, clay, glass, horn, stone, jet, wood or even horses’ teeth.
+- There are many kinds of board games and gaming pieces from Scandinavia and from the British Isles.
+Gaming pieces were often hemispherical and made of antler, amber, bone, clay, glass, horn, stone, jet, wood, or even horses’ teeth.
 Finds of several light and several dark pieces together have been made sometimes with a single piece being a different shape, like a sea urchin, in the same area.

 - For 9×9 boards, sixteen dark pieces surrounded eight light pieces with an additional King.
 Boards with more squares typically had twelve light pieces and a King facing twenty-four dark pieces.
 The colors were often switched.

 The King (large white piece) goes on the central square (Throne –Konakis in Finnish), surrounded by his men (other white pieces).
 The enemy (black) pieces are set up around the edges of the board.
 Black moves first -except in the case of Alea Evangelii, where White moves first.